 - Medical Centers employees enter their time in Kronos.

-If you have determined you do enter time into Workday via the section above, it’s important to understand that time entry can be pay- and benefits-impacting!
-This means that knowing by when and how to enter time is core knowledge for ensuring your pay and benefits are delivered to you properly.
+If you do need to enter time into Workday, know that that time entry can be pay- and benefits-impacting.
+As a result, understanding WHEN (or by when) and HOW to enter your time worked will help ensure your pay and benefits are delivered to you properly.

 When do I need to enter time?